sosnus/rpi-pico-iot/workshops/Readme.md

 6. Click `Install`
 7. After a lot of seconds we see label `Done`.
 Now we must close all windows of Thonny and back to main window of this IDE
-8. Open `Tools`>`Options...` one more time - now You must see new Port COM on `Port` list:
+8. Open `Tools`>`Options...` one more time - now You see new Port COM on `Port` list:

 ![Alt text](./docs/img/image-4.png)

 9. Select this new port and press `OK`
-10. If everything is OK, You must see in console this text:
+10. If everything is OK, You can see in console this text:
 ```
 MicroPython v1.20.0 on 2023-04-26; Raspberry Pi Pico W with RP2040